 It is important to understand what seasons or holidays may or may not be appropriate to create content strategies around.
 At first thought, a particular holiday may not seem appropriate for your business, but there may be hidden opportunities that come to light after a little brainstorming and creative thinking.
 For example, a car tire and maintenance shop may focus their content around the winter and summer seasons when drivers are in need of winter tires, or new tires for summer road tripping.

 Valentine’s Day may not be a day where people think of repairing their vehicles.
 But imagine a Valentine’s Day sale with content centered around reminding people to avoid breakdowns and have their cars serviced before heading out with their significant other.

 Pay Close Attention to Headings

 After successfully identifying the opportunities and planning ahead with seasonal content, the task of writing/creation is next in line.
-As with any piece of content, whether evergreen or seasonal, the traditional methods and techniques to writing content for both the user and search engines apply.
+As with any piece of content, whether evergreen or seasonal, the traditional methods and techniques for writing content for both the user and search engines apply.
 Write for the intended user first, answering their possible queries, and search engines second.
 Pay close attention to headings.
 Not everyone wants to read an entire article and many first look at the headings to find the sections most relevant to them.
-For example, if you’re creating an article about construction during all seasons of the year, be sure to include keyword-rich headings for every season: Winter, Spring, Summer and Fall.
+For example, if you’re creating an article about construction during all seasons of the year, be sure to include keyword-rich headings for every season: winter, spring, summer and fall.